 4. Partner With Influencers

 Harness the influence and reach of local bloggers to help promote your back-to-school items.
 Even if you only find two or three bloggers with enough local influence, contact them and find out if they can promote your apparel and items on their channels.
 The partnership doesn’t need to be complex: The collaboration can include the blogger publishing two Instagram posts and one blog post about your shop for an agreed-upon rate.
-(Note: depending on a blogger’s reach and your brand positioning, you might be able to strike a deal with some local bloggers for posts in exchange for some merchandise.)
+(Note: depending on a blogger’s reach and your brand positioning, you might be able to strike a deal with some local bloggers for posts in exchange for some merchandise.
+Influencers with more reach will require a rate, so make sure to budget accordingly.)

 Depending on your target audience, consider whether you need mommy bloggers or younger influencers popular with tweens, teens or college kids.